ericsonga/APCSAReview/_sources/Unit4-Iteration/topic-4-5-loop-analysis.rst

 .. note::

-   The number of times a nested for loop body is executed is the number of times the outer loop runs times the number of times the inner loop runs.
+   The number of times a nested for loop body is executed is the number of times the outer loop runs multiplied by the number of times the inner loop runs (outer loop runs * inner loop runs).

 For the example above, the outer loop executes 4-0+1= 5 times and the inner 9-0+1=10 times so the total is 5 * 10 = 50.